dyb5784/dwell-fiber/README.md

 ## Acknowledgments

  I drew on optimization-decomposition ideas for network architectures (notably Doyle & Chiang, 2007) and the broader NUM literature, and integrated them with formal verification techniques.
-My personal Universal Decomposition Canon (a private thoughtbase of distilled heuristics) influenced the project's decomposition heuristics and sigil library used for sigil remapping.
+My personal Universal Decomposition Canon (a private thoughtbase of distilled heuristics) influenced my project's decomposition heuristics and sigil library used for sigil remapping.

  Key influences:
 - Doyle & Chiang (2007) — "Layering as optimization decomposition" (see docs/overview.md)